Let us know if you have a black henna tattoo

 Dr Anjali Mahto, Consultant Dermatologist & British Skin Foundation Spokesperson says, “Year after year we see ever more severe reactions to black henna tattoos.
 What might seem like pretty body art can quickly turn nasty with horrific blistering, permanent scars and even in the most severe cases life-threatening allergic reactions.”

 What is PPD and what can it do?

 Black henna is not, and never was, intended for use as tattoo dye.
 PPD is used safely and legally as an ingredient in hair colourants but, when applied directly to the skin in a temporary tattoo, it can leave you with a painful allergic reaction and a swollen red ‘burn’.

-If you have had a black henna tattoo on holiday this summer please let your Pure Hair stylist know and we’ll carry out a free skin patch test 48 hours before your colour services appointment for your wellbeing and reassurance.
+If you have had a black henna tattoo on holiday this summer, don’t panic.
+Just let your Pure Hair stylist know and we’ll carry out a free skin patch test 48 hours before your next colour services appointment for your wellbeing and reassurance.